POETRY JOURNALING

 Not exactly SAT-level vocabulary, but nevertheless, effective.

 There’s a lot of movement and emotion in this short poem — wrath and raging, waves and froth.
-That would seem to indict this just man is an aggressive fellow.
-But we’re told he’s “like a rock.”
-Solid.
-Powerful.
-Unyielding.
+That would seem to indicate this just man is an aggressive fellow – but we’re told he’s “like a rock:” solid, powerful, unyielding.

 Finally, the man in the poem is just.
 It says so twice, and repetition is always important.
 I looked up the word, and found it goes back to the 14th century, meaning “right,” “faithful,” and even “law.”
 Those words sound a lot like my dad.